Ousmanou-Ardo/alx-pre_course/README.md

-# this a my first alx repo
+# this is my first alx repo